vin-doh/jijiresearchdata/README.md

 ## Notes
--Ensure you have ChromeDriver installed or the appropriate webdriver for your browser version.
+- Ensure you have ChromeDriver installed or the appropriate webdriver for your browser version.
--The project uses Selenium to perform browser automation for scraping.
+- The project uses Selenium to perform browser automation for scraping.